Beijing–Ulaanbaatar through train: History

-According to an agreement by China, Mongolia and Soviet Union on 12 December 1955, three countries agreed to laid a section of Russian gauge from Jining to Erenhot and operate trains through the line, thus all trains will change boggies at Jining station.
+According to an agreement by China, Mongolia and Soviet Union on 12 December 1955, three countries agreed to laid a section of Russian gauge from to and operate trains through the line, thus all trains will change bogies at Jining station.
 Passenger services commenced on 4 January 1956 with the first departure from Zhengyangmen East Terminus.

 On 16 February 1962, additional train for Chinese workers in Mongolia commenced operations by CR.
-Russian gauge track section laid between Jining and Erenhot was scrapped on 12 October 1965, all boggie change moved to Erenhot.
+Russian gauge track section laid between Jining and Erenhot was scrapped on 12 October 1965, all bogie changing moved to Erenhot.

 From 2 September 1974, the train service is rotated between China and Mongolia.
 The train number is unified as 89/90 from 15 July 1975.

 On 25 March 1985, China and Mongolia agreed to commence train 23/24 and operations shifted between both countries.
 And train 89/90 is rotated with 23/24 between peak season and non-peak season.
 UBTZ joined passenger service operations from 5 June 1986.

 From October 1994, train 23/24 rescheduled as year-round passenger service, and 89/90 rerouted to domestic train service.
 Train 23/24 is elevated to K-train (Express) in 2000 during the third speed up campaign.
 K23/24 is rerouted through Fengtai–Shacheng railway in the sixth speed up campaign in 2007.

 From 29 September 2015, all CR Type 18 and Type 19 coaches are replaced by Qingdao Sifang Type 25G coaches without changing composition order, but an air-con generator was added at the back of the locomotive.

 Mongolian trains were withdrew from 4 June 2019, thus CR become the sole operator during the period until suspension until COVID-19, which trains suspended from 18 February 2020.